nephio-project/docs/content/en/docs/network-architecture/o-ran-integration.md

 The O-Cloud Cluster Template:

 - Supports installation of add-on features such as Multus networking that will require specific configuration handled through the configRefs CRDs.
 A configRef CR can contain both configuration that is fixed for the O-Cloud Cluster template as well as instance specific configuration that must be provided as user input.
-- Is realized with a *KPT* package that contains the ClusterClaim CR manifest as well as the referred O2imsClusterParameters CR manifest and additional configuration data manifests
+- Is realized with a *Kpt* package that contains the ClusterClaim CR manifest as well as the referred O2imsClusterParameters CR manifest and additional configuration data manifests

 As of this release, the O-RAN Alliance has not specified O2ims provisioning interface, as such this pre-standardization version of the O2ims provisioning interface is KRM/CRD based where the: